appbaseio/reactivesearch/content/docs/search/Functions/create.md

 -   It lets you write function in any language
 -   It is open source and actively maintained
--   Can be easily deploymend and maintained with kubernetes orchestration
+-   Can be easily deployed and maintained with kubernetes orchestration

 To create an build functions using [OpenFaas](https://docs.openfaas.com), you need to install [faas-cli](https://docs.openfaas.com/cli/install/), a command line utility to bootstrap, build and deploy functions.
 Here are the steps which you can follow to install **faas-cli**